Vendor Information: Contract Negotiations / Finalization for Solicitations and Direct Awards

 - By submitting a bid or proposal, you have already agreed to the contract terms and conditions that were attached to the solicitation; don’t expect to make changes after closing if you’re offered the contract.

 - Contract finalization may fail if both parties cannot agree on the final contract language.
-Should this occur, the Province has the option to move on to the vendor with the next highest scoring / lowest price, if the timeframe for valid submissions has not expired.
+Should this occur, the Province has the option to move on to the vendor with the next highest scoring / lowest price, if the timeframe for acceptance of a proposal is still open.
 In some solicitations, including those that require bid bonds or bid deposits, withdrawing your submission after being offered the contract may have financial consequences.
 In some cases, the Province may decide to cancel the opportunity and may or may not repost at a later date with revisions.

 - A contract may not be signed until any documents that the successful proponent is expected to provide have been received.
 Alternately, the contract might be signed with an express time period for the contractor to provide the required documents, so long as the contract includes specific recourse if the conditions are not satisfied.
 The solicitation will usually state what documents are required, including for example the proof of insurance, performance bonds, labour and material bonds, proof of certification, completion certificate of privacy training, etc.